lupyuen/lupyuen.github.io/src/what.md

 (For Retro Fans: NuttX is probably more [__MINIX__](https://www.minix3.org/) than Linux)

-_Can we take the NuttX source code and build a super duper Custom PinePhone?
+_Can we take the NuttX source code and build our own super duper Custom PinePhone?
 (Maybe sell it?)_

-Yep feel free to take the code and do everything with it!
+Yep please feel free to take the source code and do everything with it!
 The source code is [__Apache Licensed__](https://github.com/apache/nuttx/blob/master/LICENSE).

 But please __drop us a note__ to tell us if you're using the code in your project...
 We're curious to know if anyone finds our work useful!